 Duke Energy Corp.
-(DUK) reached an “agreement in principle” with the staff of the North Carolina Utilities Commission on terms for approval of its $16.7 billion takeover of Progress Energy Inc. (PGN), a staff attorney said.
+(DUK:US) reached an “agreement in principle” with the staff of the North Carolina Utilities Commission on terms for approval of its $16.7 billion takeover of Progress Energy Inc. (PGN:US), a staff attorney said.

 The companies are reviewing a written version of the agreement, Gisele Rankin, senior staff attorney for the North Carolina commission, said today in a telephone interview.